Economy of Taiwan: Tourism industry

+Fashion industry

 Largest companies

 According to the 2019 Forbes Global 2000 index, Taiwan's largest publicly traded companies are:

 According to the 2022 Fortune Global 500 Rankings, Taiwan's largest publicly traded companies are:

 Labor policy

 Union policies

 The Labor Union Laws, legislated by the Kuomintang (KMT) on the mainland, gave Taiwan workers the right to unionize.
 However, prior to the democratization of Taiwan, the functions of trade unions were limited under strict regulation and state corporatism.
 Under the Labor Union Laws, workers were only allowed to be organized at the companies, which means industry level unions were forbidden.
 Also, only one union could exist within each company or geographical area.
 Special occupational groups such as teachers were not allowed to unionize.
 The right to strike and collective bargaining were also hamstrung by law.
 The Collective Bargaining Agreement in 1930 stipulated that collective bargains were not legally valid without government approval.
 The democratization in 1986 brought dramatic changes to union participation and policies.
 Between 1986 and 1992, unionized workers increased by 13%.
 A number of autonomous, non-official trade unions emerged, including the Taiwan Confederation of Trade Unions (TCTU) which acquired legal recognition in 2000.
 The amendments to the Labor Union Laws and Collective Bargaining Agreement both became effective in the early 21st century.
 The amended Labor Union Law lifted the limitations on special occupational groups from collective representation.
 The Collective Bargaining Agreement Act in 2008 guaranteed trade unions the power to negotiate with employers.